ksassnowski/laravel-shareable-models-docs/the-middleware.md

 ## How it works

-Each shared model gets assigned a unique `uuid`.
-From that `uuid` a hash is generated using the fantastic [Hashids](https://github.com/ivanakimov/hashids.php) library.
-This hash is what you see in the resulting link.
-The route model binding decodes that hash to produce the `uuid` again.
-That `uuid` is then used to query the `shareable_links` table for the link instance.
+Each shared model gets assigned a unique `uuid` .
+This uuid is what you see in the resulting link.
+The `uuid` is then used to query the `shareable_links` table for the link instance.

-You can configure the underlying Hashids library in the configuration, e.g. specifying the used alphabet or length of the produced hashes.